-A consolidated and centralized approach to asset management is crucial for effectively managing computers, software and non-computer assets, but has proven to be an elusive goal when attempted with manual processes, spreadsheets and other semi-automated systems that can’t keep up with the pace of change and asset complexity.
+A consolidated and centralized approach to IT asset management is crucial for effectively managing the IT infrastructure of servers, printers, switchers, routers, computers, software and non-computer assets, but has proven to be an elusive goal when attempted with manual processes, spreadsheets and other semi-automated systems that can’t keep up with the pace of change and asset complexity.
 The reality of software compliance, the desire to implement industry best practices such as ITIL and to track resources from purchase to retirement, have cost most organizations an inordinate amount of time and resource with little success.

 The K1000 integrates with the Dell Application Catalog to provide comprehensive software discovery and reconciliation capabilities.
 Keeping track of software licenses and usage has become exponentially harder due to the proliferation of versions, inconsistent naming and tracking mechanisms and increasingly complex license structures.
 With over 110 million software entries, the Dell Application Catalog contains important information, including application version and name variations, normalized publisher names and categorization of the applications themselves.
 This enables IT administrators to accurately and reliably discover, track and manage software assets to optimize license usage and achieve compliance.
 The Dell Application Catalog is updated daily and can be downloaded as frequently as needed.
 It also automatically maps minor versions up to the parent package to enable tracking of licensing and usage across major versions.
 The K1000 is able to discern whether an application has been installed in standalone mode or as part of a greater software suite.